Moobell1212/Elspeth-Meakin-s-react-portfolio/README.md

 - [Acknowledgments](#questions)

 ## Usage
 - The header and footer renders to every page.
-The header contains animated  links to the other pages on the portfolio.
+The header contains animated links to the other pages on the portfolio, and icon links to my GitHub and LinkedIn.
 The footer contains links to my GitHub profile and LinkedIn account, and links to contact me via the contact page and email.

 - The homepage contains:
     - A banner containing: